-I would love to tell you that we had a grand scheme to build a distributed team back in 2009 before remote work was trendy.
+I would love to tell you that we had a grand scheme to build a distributed team back in 2009 before remote work became trendy then a necessity.

-We started working on Tortuga remotely and never stopped.
-When we started to hire more teammates in 2014, we already have 5 years of remote work experience under our belts.
-We weren't moving or turning back.
+When we started to hire teammates in 2014, we already had five years of remote work experience.
+We didn't intend to move or to turn back.
 We had to make it work.

 Years later, we've built our company and its systems around working from anywhere.
 In the links below, I share more about our story and how we make remote work... work.